SifatAli008/SSM/README.md

 - [Event System Documentation](README_EVENT_SYSTEM.md) - Details about the real-time event system
 - [API Reference](docs/API.md) - API documentation for developers
 - [User Guide](docs/USER_GUIDE.md) - Comprehensive guide for users

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests for bugs, improvements, or new features.
+See the [GitHub repository](https://github.com/SifatAli008/SSM) for details.

+## Known Limitations & TODOs
+- Some controllers and reports still use SQL/SQLite instead of Firebase.
+- No unified backend abstraction for switching between SQL and Firebase.
+- Some error dialogs and user feedback are incomplete.
+- Data migration and backup/restore tools for both SQL and Firebase are not fully implemented.
+- No CI/CD pipeline or deployment scripts yet.
+- See `PROJECT_HEALTH_REPORT.md` for a full list of gaps and recommendations.

+## Security & Secrets
+- **Do not commit secrets or private keys to public repositories.**
+- The `.gitignore` file should include `config/firebase_key.json` and other sensitive files for production deployments.

 ## License